Being fired is devastating. In my own experience, though, there was a particular element that I’m not sure everyone would understand.

 You’re Going to Be OK

 I’ve been wondering what I would tell 1994 me if I could talk to him.
 He was beaten, felt like a failure, and lost everything except his wife, child, and his faith (and the faith was iffy).
-I really doubt he would listen to me while he sat in that lousy little apartment, wondering what went wrong.
+I doubt he would listen to me while he sat in that lousy little apartment, wondering what went wrong.

 But I would tell him that there were things that he did right.
-They didn’t seem like important things at the time, but those things he did right were the seeds that kept him growing and eventually producing a fruitful ministry.
+They didn’t seem important at the time, but those things he did right were the seeds that kept him growing and eventually producing a fruitful ministry.

-“You going to be ok, kid.”
+“You going to be OK, kid.”
 That’s what I’d tell him.

 And so are you.